UdK-VPT/CoTeTo/README.md

 generate the formatted output. **Generators** are the documents of the CoTeTo system.
 A generator is a flexible container with filters, templates and additional information.
-A set of standard loaders is provided with CoTeTo, but containers can also store and use custom loaders.
+A set of standard loaders is provided with CoTeTo, but generators can also store and use custom loaders.

 CoTeTo manages a list of generators and data loaders.
 A generator is a package (contained in folder or a zip file) that contains